A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: Introduction

 When the arms are controlled by {\em strategic\/} agents, we need to tackle additional challenges.
-Mechanism design has been applied in this context, leading to stochastic MAB mechanisms.
-An immediate example is sponsored search auctions (SSA).
+Mechanism design \cite{NARAHARI2014,NISAN2007,Nisan2007jair} has been applied in this context, leading to stochastic MAB mechanisms \cite{Liu2017}.
+The design of such mechanisms requires ideas from online learning as well as mechanism design, both of which are increasingly gaining importance in the field of artificial intelligence.
+An immediate application of stochastic MAB mechanisms is in sponsored search auctions (SSA).
 In SSA, there are several advertisers who wish to display their ads along with the search results generated in response to a query from an internet user.
 In the standard model, an advertiser has only one ad to display.
 We use the terms agent, ad, and advertiser interchangeably.
 There are two components that are of interest to the planner or the search engine, (1) {\em stochastic component\/}: click through rate (CTR) of the ads or the probability that a displayed ad receives a click (2) {\em strategic component\/}: valuation of the agent for every click that the agent's ad receives.
 The search engine would seek to allocate a slot to an ad which has the maximum social welfare (product of click through rate and valuation).
 However neither the CTRs nor the valuations of the agents are known.
-This calls for a learning algorithm to learn the stochastic component (click through rate) as well as a mechanism to elicit the strategic component (valuation).
-This problem could become much harder as the agents may manipulate the learning process\cite{Babaioff2014,Jain2016} to gain higher utilities.
+This calls for a learning algorithm to learn the stochastic component (CTR) as well as a mechanism to elicit the strategic component (valuation).
+This problem could become much harder as the agents may manipulate the learning process \cite{Babaioff2014,Jain2016} to gain higher utilities.